dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h2>Peninsula DSA Events</h2>

-<h3>Event Calendar</h3>
+<h3>Calendar</h3>

+<h3>Chapter Meetings</h3>
+Peninsula DSA meets virtually on the third Sunday of the month at 4-6pm.

 Check out our complete [event calendar](../calendar) for all confirmed virtual and in-person Peninsula DSA events.
 Most events open to members _and_ socialist-curious non-members alike, so please join us for a chapter meeting, canvassing turnout, reading group discussion, or whatever interests you!
 (Calendar items are also listed on the PDSA Slack in #events)

-<h3>Chapter Meetings</h3>
-Peninsula DSA meets virtually on the third Sunday of the month at 4-6pm.

-<h3>Member Socials</h3>
-Peninsula DSA holds member socials at least twice a month.
-Join your comrades for socialist game night, happy hour, potlucks, and more!

 Questions about an event?
 Contact our Steering Committee at [info@peninsuladsa.org](mailto:info@peninsuladsa.org)